andsens/docopt.sh/README.rst

 the parameter was specified.

 Options with values and regular arguments become strings.
-If an option with a value or an argument can be specified more that once, the value will be an array of strings.
+If an option with a value or an argument can be specified more than once, the value will be an array of strings.

 To clarify, given this (somewhat complex, but concise) doc and invocation: